allanhal/tushy-vite-plugin-v2/README.md

-# tushy-vite-plugin
+# tushy-vite-plugin-v2

-`tushy-vite-plugin` aims to integrate Vite as seamlessly as possible with Shopify themes to optimize your theme development experience.
+`tushy-vite-plugin-v2` aims to integrate Vite as seamlessly as possible with Shopify themes to optimize your theme development experience.

 ## Features